Where the impacts of the investment may be experienced.

 Hoi Xuan Hydropower Project

-The project involves the construction and operation of a 102 megawatt hydropower plant on the Ma River in the Quan Hoa district, Thanh Hoa province in northeastern Vietnam.
-The facility will consist of a 43-meter high dam and a reservoir with a capacity of approximately 63.7 million cubic meters at normal water levels with a standard water level of 80 meters.
-In addition, the project involves the construction of the spillway, an intake gate, a penstock, a discharge canal, a powerhouse, waterway routes, and access roads.
+The primary purpose of the project, as identified by MIGA, is to contribute to the increasing electricity demand in Vietnam.
+The project involves construction of a “102 megawatt hydropower plant on the Ma River in the Quan Hoa district, Thanh Hoa province in northeastern Vietnam.
+The facility will consist of a 43-meter high dam and a reservoir with a capacity of approximately 63.7 million cubic meters at normal water levels with a standard water level of 80 meters.”
+Additionally, the project will involve construction of a spillway, intake gate, penstock, powerhouse, discharge canal, water routes and access roads.
+Impacts for the project, including land acquisition, are expected to displace a total of 2,002 households (or 7,934 people), this, however, does not take into account downstream impacts, which are considered unable to be “fully determined” until after the dam is in operation.

 Early Warning System Project Analysis